Configure Xsquash4GitLab in Squash

 You can access Xsquash4GitLab's configuration page clicking on the button at the end of the Xsquash4GitLabConnector row.

-- The Synchronizations block enables you to configure the synchronization perimeters;
+- The Synchronizations block enables you to configure the synchronization perimeters (more details on page: Manage synchronizations);

 - The Field mappings block enables you to configure the mapping for GitLab and Squash fields;